garrandall/popular-music-data/tracks/kind-of-a-drag-the-buckinghams.md

-Oh, listen (listen to me when I'm speaking cause you know the words I'm thinking) To what I've gotta say (and I know that you've been cheating, oh, I hope that that we'll be meeting) Girl, I still love you (ooh, I still love you)
+Oh, listen (listen to me when I'm speaking cause you know the words I'm thinking) To what I've gotta say (and I know that you've been cheating, oh, I hope that that we'll be meeting) Girl, I still love you (oh, I still love you)
-I'll always love you (ooh, I'll always love you) Anyway
+I'll always love you (oh, I'll always love you)
+Anyway
 Anyway
 Anyway